top of page

 All tour dates and times in our Booking Calendar are listed in AKDT

-We offer our Legacy Landscape tour every day from July 19 - August 18 at various times through the day.
+We offer our Legacy Landscape tour every day from June 22 - August 22 from 1pm-3pm.
+(For additional times by special request/availability, please contact us.)

-Choose a date and time that is best for you and your family.
+Choose a date that is best for you and your family or group.

 GETTING THERE